Donald Killeen: Personal life

 Donald's brother George was the first brother to be murdered, found shot to death in the North End neighborhood in 1950.
 His murderers were never discovered.
 In 1971 when Kenneth chewed off the nose of Michael (Mickey) Dwyer, rival Boston gang member and former brother-in-law of Boston Police Department Commissioner Francis (Mickey) Roche, he wrapped it up with a cocktail napkin and sent it to Boston City Hospital in a cab to Dwyer to be reattached.
 Donald's other brother, Edward, was found shot to death in 1968; it was listed by the county coroner as an apparent suicide.
 In 1968 he became a father to a son.

-Death
+Murder

 He was killed outside his home in suburban Framingham, Massachusetts, on May 13, 1972, as he was called away by an associate on his son Gregory's fourth birthday.
 He left the house saying he was going to fetch a newspaper but in reality was going to get his son's present, a toy fire engine, in the trunk of his 1971 Chevrolet Nova.
 As Donald went to fetch a gun stashed underneath the driver's seat of his car, a gunman pulled open the car door and jammed the machine gun in his face before squeezing off fifteen rounds.

-Bulger was accused of the murder by longtime rumor.
-However, former Mullen gang member Patrick Nee stated that the murder was actually committed by Mullen enforcer Jimmy Mantville.
+Killeen's murder was never solved.
+According to Patrick Nee, Paul McGonagle was the lead shooter in the killing.
+Kevin Weeks disputes this claim, asserting that it was two other Mullen enforcers, "Jimmy Mantville and another fellow", who carried out the hit.
+Conversely, a longtime rumor accused Whitey Bulger of killing Killeen in order to usurp him as gang boss.